 Children Can Distract a Driver

 Another staggering and scary fact is that parents–while looking at a child–may have their eyes off the road a total of 21 percent of time while driving.
 A lot can happen when a driver is not paying attention to the road.
-And these statistics show how children can be dangerous cargo.
+In NYC, speeding is a big fine, and there are camera tickets, so dropping your attention for even a moment can lead to a violation, and having a good lawyer who fights speeding tickets in NYC can help, but these statistics show how children can be dangerous cargo.
 This is why you should be aware of certain distractions while driving.

 What Kinds of Distractions Should a Parent Be Cautious Of?

 Most parents can give several examples of how their children distract them while driving.
 But according to some of the parents in the study mentioned earlier, there are a few common distractions.
 Perhaps knowing the distractions beforehand might make it easier to prepare for them; this might help avoid a possible accident.

 One common reason that a parent is distracted is because they need to sing a song or play specific music to calm a child down.
 This does not mean that a parent should just let the child continue to cry.
 Crying could be distracting as well as stressful.
 Another reason that parents get distracted by their child deals with an item the child might have dropped.
 The parent tries to appease the child by looking for the item as they drive.
 Unfortunately drugs and alcohol are other common distractions, a DWI attorney in Austin reports DUI is an extremely common cause of accidents.